what is a crm

 4. Analytics which offer insights into client data so that you can make better decisions.

-5. Reporting so that your team can check the results of their sales and marketing efforts.
+5. Reporting so that your sales team can check the results of their outreach efforts.

 6. Email integration to redirect incoming emails and reply from the CRM.